-GCSE Exam board - AQA
+GCSE Exam board - Edexcel

-Specification code. - 8300
+Specification code. - 1MA1

-Course outline: This is taught as a three-year course starting in Year 9.
-The students follow either a Foundation, Intermediate or Higher Scheme of Work, with the intention being for the majority of Intermediate students to sit the Foundation paper and achieve 4's and 5's.
+Course outline: This is taught as a three-year course starting in Year 9 following either a Foundation, Intermediate or Higher Scheme of Work.
+The Intermediate Scheme of Work is aimed at giving students the option of taking either the Higher or Foundation paper at GCSE.

 Method of assessment: Students are assessed after each 'Block' is taught.
-This should roughly happen once or twice a term.
-Students also sit a mock at the end of Year 10 and two mocks in Year 11.
+This should happen at least once a term and students will get individualised feedback from this.
+They will also sit a mock exam at the end of year 10 and at least one formal mock in Year 11.